Habtamu de Hoop

 Habtamu Emke de Hoop (born 1998) is an Ethiopian-born Dutch television presenter and politician.
-He served as a member of the municipal council of Súdwest-Fryslân between 2018 and 2021, and he hosted the educational children's show Het Klokhuis.
-De Hoop was elected to the House of Representatives in March 2021 as a member of the Labour Party (PvdA).
+He served as a member of the municipal council of Súdwest-Fryslân from 2018 to 2021, also hosting the educational children's show Het Klokhuis from 2018 to 2019.
+De Hoop was elected to the House of Representatives in the 2021 general election as a member of the Labour Party (PvdA).

 Early life and education

 He was born in 1998 in the Ethiopian capital Addis Ababa and was abandoned at a bar when he was a few months old.
 De Hoop was brought to an orphanage, where he received his first name.
 He was probably born in March or April 1998, but his exact date of birth is unknown.
 De Hoop celebrates his birthday on 16 April.
 He was adopted by a Dutch couple when he was about eight months old, and he grew up in the Frisian village Wommels.
 The couple later adopted another Ethiopian boy.